Bonjour-ITWS/TableTime/README.md

 # TableTime

-Will contain all code for the TableTimer Website including the micro-site component.
+***Contains all of the code for the Sub-Site to be accessed from a mobile device upon scanning a Table's QR Code***
+***Site currently only contains loading and fade-in animations three main buttons lack functionality (they d***